 Why Study Clinical Dietetics at Grand Valley?

 • Accredited.
-The Coordinated Graduate Program at Grand Valley State University is now accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics to take students!
-Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, (312) 899-5400.
+The Coordinated Graduate Program at Grand Valley State University is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics: Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995, (312) 899-5400.

 • Experiential Learning.
-Hands-on work in state-of-the-art facilities, including simulation, nutritional assessment, and human performance laboratories.
+Hands-on work in state-of-the-art facilities, including simulation, nutrition assessment, and culinary lab experiences.

 • In-Demand.
 The Bureau of Labor Statistics indicates employment opportunities are expected to increase 15% by 2026.

 • Return on Investment.
-According to the 2019 Academy of Nutrition and Dietetics Compensation and Benefits Report, a clinical nutrition manager with a master's degree earns on an average of $13 more per hour than an RDN with a bachelor's degree.
+According to the 2021 Academy of Nutrition and Dietetics Compensation and Benefits Report Survey, the median annual salary for Registered Dietitian Nutritionists (RDNs) with a master's degree is $70,000.

 Effective January 1, 2024, the Commission on Dietetic Registration (CDR) will require a minimum of a master’s degree to be eligible to take the credentialing exam to become a registered dietitian nutritionist (RDN).
 In addition, CDR requires that individuals complete coursework and supervised practice in program(s) accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 Graduates who successfully complete the ACEND-accredited coordinated graduate at Grand Valley State University are eligible to apply to take the CDR credentialing exam to become an RDN.